Ms Thomson, Lanarkshire

 Thistle House commands, arguably the finest and most spectacular vista towards the middle and upper reaches of the Clyde estuary.

-This impressive and sophisticated detached residence, built in 2006, provides generous, versatile family accommodation extending to around 2,900 square feet and dominates a prime position within this small and intimate hamlet, located on the northern shore of the River Clyde.
+This impressive and sophisticated detached residence, built in 2006, provides generous and versatile family accommodation extending to around 2,900 sq ft (with an additional 1,000 sq ft of basement) and dominates a prime position within this small and intimate hamlet, located on the northern shore of the River Clyde.

 Set amidst extensive, landscaped and beautifully maintained garden grounds which feature an arched bridge, Thistle House is a landmark property within this picturesque hamlet and enjoys an extraordinary history.